 To take a random sample of contacts, use the Take random sample option available from the More actions dropdown.

-Create a new address book or segment using Take a random sample
+Create a new address book using Take a random sample

-- Go to Contacts on the navigation bar and select either My contacts or Segments from the dropdown menu, as appropriate to your requirements
+- Go to Email > Contacts > All contacts or Segments, as appropriate to your requirements

-- Select one or more address books, or one or more segments, then click on More actions and select Take random sample from the dropdown
+- Select the check box of one or more address books, or one or more segments.

 - The following window will open, and you'll be asked to select your random sample settings.